pastelnetwork/pastel/doc/security-warnings.md

 RPC Interface
 ---------------

 Users should choose a strong RPC password.
-If no RPC username and password are set, animecoind will not start and will print an error message with a suggestion for a strong random password.
+If no RPC username and password are set, pasteld will not start and will print an error message with a suggestion for a strong random password.
 If the client knows the RPC password, they have at least full access to the node.
-In addition, certain RPC commands can be misused to overwrite files and/or take over the account that is running animecoind.
+In addition, certain RPC commands can be misused to overwrite files and/or take over the account that is running pasteld.
 (In the future we may restrict these commands, but full node access – including the ability to spend from and export keys held by the wallet – would still be possible unless wallet methods are disabled.)

 Users should also refrain from changing the default setting that only allows RPC connections from localhost.
-Allowing connections from remote hosts would enable a MITM to execute arbitrary RPC commands, which could lead to compromise of the account running animecoind and loss of funds.
-For multi-user services that use one or more animecoind instances on the backend, the parameters passed in by users should be controlled to prevent confused-deputy attacks which could spend from any keys held by that animecoind.
+Allowing connections from remote hosts would enable a MITM to execute arbitrary RPC commands, which could lead to compromise of the account running pasteld and loss of funds.
+For multi-user services that use one or more pasteld instances on the backend, the parameters passed in by users should be controlled to prevent confused-deputy attacks which could spend from any keys held by that pasteld.

 Block Chain Reorganization: Major Differences
 -------------------------------------------------

-Users should be aware of new behavior in AnimeCoin that differs significantly from Bitcoin: in the case of a block chain reorganization, Bitcoin's coinbase maturity rule helps to ensure that any reorganization shorter than the maturity interval will not invalidate any of the rolled-back transactions.
-AnimeCoin keeps Bitcoin's 100-block maturity interval for generation transactions, but because JoinSplits must be anchored within a block, this provides more limited protection against transactions becoming invalidated.
-In the case of a block chain reorganization for AnimeCoin, all JoinSplits which were anchored within the reorganization interval and any transactions that depend on them will become invalid, rolling back transactions and reverting funds to the original owner.
+Users should be aware of new behavior in Pastel that differs significantly from Bitcoin: in the case of a block chain reorganization, Bitcoin's coinbase maturity rule helps to ensure that any reorganization shorter than the maturity interval will not invalidate any of the rolled-back transactions.
+Pastel keeps Bitcoin's 100-block maturity interval for generation transactions, but because JoinSplits must be anchored within a block, this provides more limited protection against transactions becoming invalidated.
+In the case of a block chain reorganization for Pastel, all JoinSplits which were anchored within the reorganization interval and any transactions that depend on them will become invalid, rolling back transactions and reverting funds to the original owner.
 The transaction rebroadcast mechanism inherited from Bitcoin will not successfully rebroadcast transactions depending on invalidated JoinSplits if the anchor needs to change.
 The creator of an invalidated JoinSplit, as well as the creators of all transactions dependent on it, must rebroadcast the transactions themselves.

 Receivers of funds from a JoinSplit can mitigate the risk of relying on funds received from transactions that may be rolled back by using a higher minconf (minimum number of confirmations).